phone holder

 Other kinds of attempted fraud

-Read the following scam tactics carefully.
+Read about the following scam tactics carefully.
 Be wary of suspicious calls or messages.
-In case of doubt, you can contact Viseca at internetsecurity@viseca.ch.
+If you have any doubts, you can contact Viseca at internetsecurity@viseca.ch.

-You may at some time have received an e-mail from a known person who is in desperate need of your (usually financial) help.
-It is essential that you check by phone whether the e-mail is really from that person and is not a fraud attempt.
-Requests for money transfers or card details to pay hotel bills are suspicious.
+You may at some point have received an e-mail from someone you know who is in urgent need of your (usually financial) help.
+It is essential that you call them to check whether the e-mail really is from this person and it is not an attempt to commit fraud.
+Requests for money transfers or card details to settle hotel bills are suspicious.

-You may also encounter fraudulent phishing text messages.
-The aim of these is to steal credit card details via a link to a phishing website.
+Fraudulent phishing SMS messages are designed to steal credit card information via a link to a phishing website.
 Do not click on the link, and delete these messages.

-Viseca never sends text messages requesting confirmation or disclosure of personal details and credit card details.
+Viseca never sends SMS messages that ask you to confirm or enter personal data and credit card details.

-It is quite possible that fraudsters will telephone you in an attempt to obtain your credit card details.
-They may, for example, claim to work for a software company and to have identified a virus on your PC.
-To "resolve" the issue, you are asked to provide your credit card details and install a ridiculously expensive program that will repair the damage.
+It is likely that at some point scammers will call you to try to obtain your credit card information.
+They may claim, for example, that they work for a software company and that they have detected a virus on your PC.
+To “solve” the problem, you will be asked to provide your credit card information and to install a ridiculously expensive program that will repair the damage.

-MELANI, the Reporting and Analysis Centre for Information Assurance, warns about such telephone calls.
-As Microsoft never makes unannounced or unsolicited support calls, the callers are most likely fraudsters whose sole objective is to tamper with the PCs concerned or infect them with malware.
+The National Cyber Security Centre (MELANI) warns about such calls.
+As Microsoft never makes unannounced or unsolicited support calls, the callers are probably scammers whose sole objective is to manipulate the PCs concerned or to infect them with malware.

-1. Neither Microsoft nor any other software or computer companies make unannounced and unsolicited support calls to report computer problems.
-End the call straight away.
+1. Neither Microsoft nor any other software or computer company makes unannounced or unsolicited support calls to report computer issues.
+End these calls immediately.

-2. Never call a number that suddenly appears as a pop-up on your screen.
+2. Do not call numbers that suddenly appear as a pop-up on your screen.

-3. Never give any caller access to your computer.
-If you have given them access, disconnect the device from the Internet as quickly as possible.
-Remove the installed software immediately (call an expert if necessary).
+3. Never allow anyone who has called you to access your computer.
+If you have granted access, disconnect the device from the Internet as quickly as possible.
+Remove the installed software immediately (consult an expert, if necessary).

-5. Never give anyone text message codes for payments and don’t confirm any payments via your app that you didn't authorize (or not for that amount).
+5. Never give anyone SMS codes for payments or confirm payments via your app that you have not yourself authorised (or not authorised for that amount).

-6. If you have disclosed sensitive data, please contact our blocking service without delay to block the card in question.
+6. If you have divulged sensitive data, please contact our cancellation centre immediately to block the card in question.

-7. If you have also provided your VisecaOne login data, please tell our staff.
+7. If you have also disclosed your VisecaOne access data, please mention this to our staff.

-Scareware refers to software intended to unsettle or scare you.
-Usually, an offer is made to resolve (often non-existent) computer problems in return for a fee.
-Alternatively, you may be misled into altering settings on your computer or using a link which causes damage to your computer and which, of course, can only be "fixed" for a charge.
+“Scareware” is software that is intended to unsettle or scare you.
+Usually, an offer is put to you to solve (often non-existent) computer problems for a fee.
+Or you may be tricked into changing settings on your computer or using a link that causes damage to your computer, which of course can only be “repaired” again for a fee.

-The term malware denotes a whole range of damaging software - from viruses and Trojans to worms.
-Once the malware has installed itself on your computer, it is very hard, and sometimes impossible, to remove it completely.
+The term “malware” refers to a whole range of malicious software – from viruses to Trojans and worms.
+Once malware has embedded itself on your computer, it is very difficult, or even impossible, to remove it completely.

-To protect against malware, install an anti-virus program or a security suite.
-Make sure that this program is from a well-known provider.
+Install anti-virus software or a security suite to protect against malware.
+Make sure that this software is from a reputable provider.

-Data are exchanged when surfing the Internet or on a wireless network.
-There is an inherent risk that hackers will log into the network.
-If the protection is inadequate, those hackers may be able to use the Internet connection for illegal activities or even spy on data on your computer.
+Data is exchanged when you browse the Internet or use a wireless network.
+This carries the risk that hackers may log into the network.
+If the protection is not sufficient, they may use the Internet connection for illegal activities or even spy on data on your computer.